 (Also, a quick note to say that we’d rank Mark Wood slightly above Chris Woakes on the likeability scale because he can be genuinely funny – and really, what other worthwhile quality would you ever look for in a person?)

 (Another quick note.
-No matter what else he does, likeability will always be something of an uphill struggle for Craig Overton because he will always retain the air of someone who maybe once did a racism.)
+No matter what else he does, likeability will always be something of an uphill struggle for Craig Overton (remember him?) because he will always retain the air of someone who maybe once did a racism.)

 (Final quick note.
 We’ve just thought how Jamie Overton can easily avoid this.
 He should cast Craig as “the bad twin” which would of course make him the good twin, ergo likeable.)